itsramazain/comp/README.md

 ## Testing

-The repository may include testbenches for some modules to help verify their correctness.
+The repository include testbenches for some modules to help verify their correctness.
 You can run these testbenches to ensure that the modules are functioning as expected.

-## Contributions

-Contributions are welcome.
-If you find any issues or would like to enhance these modules, please fork the repository, make your changes, and create a pull request.
-Be sure to document any changes you make.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed for Marvel Team License - see the website for details: https:\\marvel-josdc.com.

 ## Acknowledgments

 This project draws inspiration from the MIPS architecture and various Verilog processor design tutorials and textbooks.
-We appreciate the open-source hardware community for their valuable contributions.
+We appreciate the open-source hardware community for their valuable contributions and the JoSDC Planners and mentors.

----

-Feel free to update this README with specific details about your processor's modules and any other relevant information.